Asymptotics for the number of standard tableaux of skew shape and for weighted lozenge tilings: Background and notation

 We extend the definition of height functions to any region of the lattice as follows: for general sets $S$, we say that a function $h:S \to \mathbb{Z}$ is a height function if its restriction on each simply connected component of $S$ is a height function.

 Let $R$ be a lozenge tileable region.
 We say that the three dimensional curve obtained by traveling along $\partial R$ and recording the height of each point is an {\em admissible stepped curve} (ASC).
+See Figure~\ref{fi:coloring}.

 \begin{lemma} Let $R$ be a connected region in the triangular grid and let $g$ be a height function on a subset $S$ of~$R$, such that for all $x=(x_1,x_2),y = (y_1,y_2) \in S$:

 Then $g$ can be extended into a height function on the whole region~$R$. \end{lemma}